decentraland/old-documentation/_posts/sdk-reference/2018-01-21-scene-content-guide.md

 #### Basic materials

-Instead of the `<material />` entity, you can define a material through the `<basic-material />` entity.
+Instead of the _material_ entity, you can define a material through the _basic-material_ entity.
 This creates materials that are shadeless and are not affected by light.
 This is useful for creating user interfaces that should be consistenlty bright, it can also be used to give your scene a more minimalistic look.

 {% raw %}